Sporting and Athletic Goods Manufacturers

 - US manufacturing activity contracted in October 2024, marking the lowest Manufacturing PMI registered in 2024, according to the Institute for Supply Management’s Manufacturing ISM Report on Business.
 The Manufacturing PMI registered 46.5% in October, down 0.7 percentage points from the 47.2% recorded in September.
 A reading above 50% indicates manufacturing expansion.
 Producer prices for sporting and athletic goods manufacturers rose 1.9% in September 2024 compared to a year ago, according to the Bureau of Labor Statistics (BLS).
 Employment by sporting and athletic goods manufacturers fell 4.4% in September 2024 compared to a year ago, while wages at miscellaneous durable goods manufacturers increased 5.5% during the same period.

 - A new study by the National Retail Federation (NRF) of the estimated impact of president-elect Donald Trump’s tariff proposals shows the tariffs could increase costs of major consumer product categories including apparel, toys, furniture, household appliances, footwear, and travel goods.
 The study looked at the impact of Trump’s proposed universal 10-20% tariff on imports from all countries and an additional tax on imports from China.
-Per the study, consumers would pay $13.9 billion to $24 billion more for apparel and $6.4 billion to $10.7 billion more for footwear with the proposed tariffs in place.
+Per the study, consumers would pay $13.9 billion to $24 billion more for apparel, $8.8 billion to $14.2 billion more for toys, $8.5 billion to $13.1 more for furniture, and $6.4 billion to $10.9 billion more for household appliances with the proposed tariffs in place.
 The study showed the tariffs would have a “significant and detrimental impact” on the costs of a wide range of consumer products, in particular those products supplied primarily by China.
 US retailers would be unable to absorb the increased costs and would need to raise prices “higher than many consumers would be willing or able to pay.”
 According to Jonathan Gold, NRF vice president of supply chain and customs policy, “Retailers rely heavily on imported products and manufacturing components so that they can offer their customers a variety of products at affordable prices.
 A tariff is a tax paid by the U.S. importer, not a foreign country or the exporter.
 This tax ultimately comes out of consumers’ pockets through higher prices.”

 - Sports participation levels increased for 35 of the 56 sports and activities tracked in 2023 compared to the previous year in a National Sporting Goods Association report.
 The “2024 Sports Participation in the US” showed that pickleball participation continued its strong growth in 2023, up 54% over 2022.
 Team sports with the highest participation growth in 2023 were cheerleading (15%), soccer (12%), and flag football (10%).
 The personal contact segment, which includes boxing, wrestling, and martial arts, saw participation increases of 14% over the prior year.
 The wheel sports segment decreased 1.2% due to a fall in bike riding participation.
 According to Nick Rigitano, Director of Insights and Analysis at NSGA, “Overall it is great to see participation levels up across the majority of sports and recreational activities we track.
 It tells us the opportunities are there for retailers, team dealers and manufacturers in the sporting goods industry to grow their business.”